apache/airflow/docs/apache-airflow/howto/usage-cli.rst

 Testing for DAG Import Errors
 -----------------------------
-The CLI can be used to check whether any discovered DAGs have import errors via the ``list-import-errors`` subcommand.
-It is possible to create an automation step which fails if any DAGs cannot be imported by checking the command output, particularly when used with ``--output`` to generate a standard file format.
+The CLI can be used to check whether any discovered Dags have import errors via the ``list-import-errors`` subcommand.
+It is possible to create an automation step which fails if any Dags cannot be imported by checking the command output, particularly when used with ``--output`` to generate a standard file format.
 For example, the default output when there are no errors is ``No data found``, and the json output is ``[]``.
 The check can then be run in CI or pre-commit to speed up the review process and testing.

 Example command that fails if there are any errors, using `jq <https://jqlang.github.io/jq/>`__ to parse the output: